|

-Carduus crispus is a perennial herb, 0.7-1m in height,
+Carduus crispus is a perennial herb, 0.7-1m tall,

-found on roadsides or riverbanks, with stems with conspicuous broad
+found on roadsides or riverbanks, with stems bearing conspicuous

-wings.
-The wings have dentitions, the tips of which grow to
+broad wings.
+The wings have dentitions, the tips of which grow into

 prickles.
 Leaves on lower parts measure 5-20cm long, are irregularly

-themselves a few together on branch tips.
-Involucres are bell-shaped
+few together on branch tips.
+Involucres are bell-shaped or

 rows, and outer and middle ones bend back.
 Bloom time: May-July. |